 Playing Untitled Goose Game is as simple as can be.
-You can run, you can honk, you can duck, you pick things up, and you can flap your wings.
+You can run, you can honk, you can duck, you can pick things up, and you can flap your wings.
 Anyone picking up the controller for the first time would have all the nuance down in about a minute.
-Untitled Goose Game isn’t about dazzling you with mechanical complexity, nor is it about over-the-top silliness and sheer anarchy like Goat Simulator.
+Untitled Goose Game isn’t about dazzling you with mechanical complexity, nor is it about over-the-top silliness and sheer anarchy like the similarly animal antics-based Goat Simulator.
 It’s about executing one simple idea (you are a goose who is here to wreck things) as well as possible, seeing how far it can be stretched, and committing completely to the bit.

 You’re not just any goose in Untitled Goose Game.
-You’re a particularly organized goose with a to-do list directing you toward your single-minded mission of upsetting the lives of everyone in a small village to the best of your ability.
+You’re a particularly organized goose with a to-do list directing you toward your single-minded mission of upsetting the lives of everyone around you to the best of your ability.
 The list starts out simple, with tasks like “get into the garden” or “rake in the lake.”
 (There’s a rake.
 There’s a lake.
 You figure it out.)
 Even in that first list, there are less obvious entries, like “make the groundskeeper wear his sun hat,” and soon you’ll be tackling objectives like “get on TV,” “make someone buy back their own stuff,” and “get awarded a flower.”
 There’s a satisfying balance between simple tasks that you can complete almost unconsciously and more complex goals that require careful planning, ingenuity, or sometimes just a whole lot of theft and honking to check off.
 A few objectives in the mix are a little too abstract and require an almost point-and-click-like process of just trying everything and seeing what sticks, but for the most part, the game flows perfectly from one bit of adorable carnage to another, and it feels excellent.

 A lot of Untitled Goose Game’s charm comes from that simplicity.
 There’s a straight-faced sense of humor that permeates the whole game, a subtle comic timing that makes it almost impossible not to laugh when you break a shopkeeper’s broom and use it to lure and trap her in a garage or get two neighbors to blame each other for your schemes.
 That makes it particularly fun to play with an audience, whether you’re passing the controller around or just showing off your best human-annoyance routine.
 It’s funny to trip a hapless boy in a puddle then chase him into a telephone booth or trick a woman into tying a bow around your neck then burst into exuberant honks and flaps once she does it; no further embellishment needed.